TheOmer77/nextjs-docs/data/docs/basic-usage.md

 - `category` - Optional ID of the category this page belongs to.
 If not defined, the page is uncategorized.
 [More info](/docs/categories)
 - `showTitle` - Whether or not to show the page's title at its top.
 By default it's `true`.
 - `showInSidebar` - Whether or not to show this page as an item in the sidebar.
 By default it's `true`.
+- `displaySidebar` - Whether or not to display the sidebar when this page is viewed.
+By default it's `true`.

 ## Example page metadata